 When and where to apply:

-- Applications will be accepted ONLY during First Week in FALL and SPRING quarters by 4 p.m.
+- Applications will be accepted ONLY during WEEK ONE of FALL and SPRING quarters by 4 p.m.
 Friday.
 Applications are NOT accepted during Winter quarter or Summer.

-- Submit your application as ONE PACKAGE to TFT Student Services Office at 103 East Melnitz Building.
-Please see below for how to submit your application ONLINE.
+- Please see below for how to submit your application ONLINE.

 Who can apply: Applicants MUST meet the following criteria.